rishenko/react-lancer-timeline/README.md

 This project seeks to provide a an interactive timeline for content in the Lancer universe.

+Please note this readme is incomplete and this project not quite ready for primetime.

 ## How to Use

 ...

 ## Data Formats

-The data used to build the timeline can be found in `data/lancer-timeline-data.json`.
+The data used to build the timeline can be found in `src/lancer-timeline-data.json`.
 The JSON data contains listings for:

 - Factions
 - Sources